thepower/power-docs/docs/api/03-addresses.md

 The addresses can be:

 - Public — these addresses are available globally.
 It facilitates performing transactions in other chains.
 - Private addresses — these addresses can be used only within a private chain.

 ## Address structure in textual and binary representation

 ### Address structure in binary representation

-The address actually consists of 8 bytes of binary data.
+The address consists of 8 bytes of binary data.
 While encoding the address or in various transformations associated with it, the location of the BigEndian bits is used, which means that the most significant bits of the address are on the left, and the least significant bits of the address are on the right.
 In binary format, the bits have the following values:

 ```bash
 100GGGGG GGGGGGGG GGGBBBBB BBBBBBBB BBBBBBBB AAAAAAAA AAAAAAAA AAAAAAAA